NAIST-SE/GHSponsorsX/README.md

 - [A week before posting the tweet](./data/Contribution_activities/week_before.csv): `week_before.csv` is a CSV file that contains the numbers of contributions of each activity from 810 developers in a week before posting the tweet.
 - [A week within posting the tweet](./data/Contribution_activities/week_within.csv): `week_within.csv` is a CSV file that contains numbers of contributions of each activity from 810 developers in a week within posting the tweet.
 - [A week after posting the tweet](./data/Contribution_activities/week_after.csv): `week_after.csv` is a CSV file that contains the numbers of contributions of each activity from 810 developers in a week after posting the tweet.
+- For each column in the  `week_before.csv`, `week_within.csv`, `week_after.csv`:
+  - Proposing pull request: The number of proposing pull requests by the GitHub user mentioned in the tweet, one week before, during, and one week after the tweet was posted.
+  - Joining organization: The number of joining organizations by the GitHub user mentioned in the tweet, one week before, during, and one week after the tweet was posted.
+  - Opening issue: The number of opening issues by the GitHub user mentioned in the tweet, one week before, during, and one week after the tweet was posted.
+  - Creating repository: The number of creating repositories by the GitHub user mentioned in the tweet, one week before, during, and one week after the tweet was posted.
+  - Answering discussion: The number of answering discussions by the GitHub user mentioned in the tweet, one week before, during, and one week after the tweet was posted.
+  - Contributing in private repository: The number of contributing in private repositoryies by the GitHub user mentioned in the tweet, one week before, during, and one week after the tweet was posted.
+  - Committing: The number of committing by the GitHub user mentioned in the tweet, one week before, during, and one week after the tweet was posted.
+  - Submitting pull request review: The number of submitting pull request reviews by the GitHub user mentioned in the tweet, one week before, during, and one week after the tweet was posted.
+  - Opening discussion: The number of opening discussions by the GitHub user mentioned in the tweet, one week before, during, and one week after the tweet was posted.
+  - None: If the GitHub user has no above activities in the week before, during, and after the tweet's posting, then None will be set to 1.
 - Script: [get_activity_different_time_duration.ipynb](./scripts/Contribution_activities/get_activity_different_time_duration.ipynb) it is a script that retrieves all github user's activity that occurred a week before, after, and within a week of posting the tweet.
 And [categorize_activities.ipynb](./scripts/Contribution_activities/categorize_activities.ipynb) it is a script that classify activities into 9 categories.
   - Note that [get_activity_different_time_duration.ipynb](./scripts/Contribution_activities/get_activity_different_time_duration.ipynb) must be executed before [categorize_activities.ipynb](./scripts/Contribution_activities/categorize_activities.ipynb).